 If you are currently studying in a EU country and have already taken a Tuberculosis test, you are still required to take a TB test when you arrive in the Netherlands.

 - Confirm that you need to take a tuberculosis test (see above).

 - Fill in a Tuberculosis Declaration Form.
 You will receive this form during the introduction day for international students.
 Alternatively, you can visit Student Services to pick up a form.

-- The University of Twente will make appointments at the GGD for international students starting in September.
-Students starting in February have to make the appointment themselves.
-Instructions and contact information will be provided during the introduction day for international students.
+- The University of Twente will make a group appointment at the GGD for international students starting in September and February.
+Instructions and contact information will be provided one month before the start of your study.

 - Hand in your Tuberculosis Declaration Form during the examination at the GGD.

-- After six months, the GGD will contact you directly at the address provided and invite you to a follow-up appointment.
+- After six months, the GGD will contact you directly at the address provided and invite you to a follow-up appointment (selected nationalities only).